Police and migrants in stand-off near Turkey's Greek border

-EDIRNE, Turkey (Reuters) - Hundreds of mainly Syrian migrants spent the night out in the open near Turkey’s Greek border after police halted their bid to reach the frontier and cross into the European Union.
+EDIRNE, Turkey, Sept 16 (Reuters) - Hundreds of mainly Syrian migrants spent the night out in the open near Turkey’s Greek border after police halted their bid to reach the frontier and cross into the European Union.

 Piles of rubbish and makeshift tents had sprung up along the roadside on Wednesday morning close to the city of Edirne, around 17 km (11 miles) by road from the border crossing.
 Police, some in riot gear, prevented the migrants continuing their journey.